Dimash Qudaibergen: 2019: The World's Best in the United States and solo concert Arnau

-On 5 December 2019, Kudaibergen was awarded "Best Vocalist in Classical Music" and won a Special Prize for "Discovery of the Year" at the Russian National Music Awards "Victoria" that are considered the Russian equivalent to the Grammy Awards.

-Kudaibergen gave his first solo concert in the USA on 10 December 2019.
+On 5 December, Dimash was awarded "Best Vocalist in Classical Music" and won a Special Prize for "Discovery of the Year" at the Russian National Music Awards "Victoria" that are considered the Russian equivalent to the Grammy Awards.
+Dimash gave his first solo concert in the US on 10 December.
 The show was titled Arnau Envoy and took place at the Barclays Center in New York.
 The venue was sold out with 19,000 spectators from 63 countries.

-Among Kudaibergen's 2019 performances in Russia were his guest performances at the New Wave in Sochi, his headlining performance at the closing ceremony of the WorldSkills championships in Kazan, and the Igor Krutoy Anniversary Gala on Ice in Moscow.
+Among Dimash's 2019 performances in Russia were his guest performances at the New Wave in Sochi, his headlining performance at the closing ceremony of the WorldSkills championships in Kazan, and the Igor Krutoy Anniversary Gala on Ice in Moscow.

-He also had more performances in China, including a Queen medley that he performed with the Super Vocal finalists at Singer 2019; a headlining performance at the Mount Emei Music Festival; at the Asian Culture Carnival; at the Opening Ceremony of the Jackie Chan International Action Film Week; at the Closing and Award Ceremony of the Silk Road International Film Festival; and a guest performance at Masked Singer China.
+He also had more performances in China, including a Queen medley that he performed with the Super Vocal finalists at Singer 2019; a headlining performance at the Mount Emei Music Festival; at the Asian Culture Carnival; the Opening Ceremony of the Jackie Chan International Action Film Week; at the Closing and Award Ceremony of the Silk Road International Film Festival; and a guest performance at Masked Singer China.

 Other international performances included the premiere of his song "Olimpico" (also known as "Ogni Pietra") at the Opening Ceremony of the European Games in Minsk, Belarus; and he represented Kazakhstan at the 2019 ABU TV Song Festival in Tokyo, Japan, performing "SOS d'un terrien en détresse".